MDBAuth/EWR_tool/README.md

 - Scenario data input by the user
 - Model metadata for location association between gauge ID's and model nodes
 #### optional
-- ewr parameter sheet
+- parameter sheet
-- calc_config.json
+- ewr_calc_config.json

 **Objective mapping**
 The objective mapping is located in the EWR tool package.
 This is intended to be used to link EWRs to the detailed objectives, theme level targets and specific goals.
 The objective reference file is located in the py_ewr/parameter_metadata folder:

-parameter_sheet.csv (EnvObj column)
+parameter_sheet.csv (EcoObj column)
-obj_reference.csv
+objective_reference.csv

-Contains the individual environmnetal objectives listed in the 'EnvObj' column of the parameter sheet and their ecological targets (Target) and plain english description of objectives (Objectives) for each planning unit, long term water plan (LTWPShortName), and surface water sustainable diversion limit (SWSDLName). the function ```get_obj_mapping()``` is available to automatically merge the information from obj_reference.csv with the parameter sheet to link these objectives with their specific ewr_codes.
+Contains the individual ecological objectives listed in the 'EcoObj' column of the parameter sheet and their ecological targets (Target) and plain english description of objectives (Objective) for each planning unit, long term water plan (LTWPShortName), surface water sustainable diversion limit region (SWSDLName), and Basin State (State) the function ```get_obj_mapping()``` is available to automatically merge the information from objective_reference.csv with the parameter sheet to link these objectives with their specific ewr_codes.